vernisaz/simcom/doc/PIs.md

 ### Install Java

 It's required to bootstrap **rb** tool building.
-(Since the guide claims - No Java, _rb_ can be built on other machine in a cross compilation mode).
+(Since the guide claims - No Java, _rb_ can be built on other machine in a cross compilation mode.
+Rust itself requires Python for own build.)

 Run the